Latest info on Legacy Gym Boracay:

 - If you’re looking for affordable accommodation in the Philippines, I highly recommend using Agoda.
 You won’t find better prices elsewhere.

-- For reliable and fuss-free travel insurance, I always book with World Nomads.
+- For travel insurance, I always book with World Nomads.

 - For more useful websites for cheap flights, accommodation and more, you can check out my Resources page.